ConstantineLignos/WordSegmentation/README.md

 * /cats	   Code for word segmentation simulations
 * /data	   Word segmentation data
 * /tools   Tools for preparing input and analyzing output

+All Python code should be run using Python 2.7.
+All Java code was written for Java 6 but will run on newer versions.

 # Running Segmentation Experiments Using CATS